AlexChung1995/RecursiveRepository/README.md

 - you can avoid incurring charges by deleting the project if you wish

-4.)
-Clone the RecursiveRepo project so you have it locally
+### 4.)
+Clone the RecursiveRepository project so you have it locally

-- If you have already used the RecursiveRepo web application, you can clone from your Github user account
+- If you have already used the RecursiveRepository web application, you can clone from your Github user account
 - If not, write "git clone https://github.com/AlexChung1995/RecursiveRepository.git" in your terminal

-5.)
+### 5.)
 Register your GitHub App

 - For this app to access Github User profiles, it must be registered with Github
 - When the app is deployed on Google Cloud it will be accessible at http://YOUR_PROJECT_ID.appspot.com